sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 ### Deploying the contract

 When the **Start** button is clicked to start the game, the `startGame` method in `App` will be called back.
 This function implements the function of deploying a contract instance to the Bitcoin network.
-After successful deployment, save the UTXO containing the contract and the initial game state to *localStorage*, and update the `React` state.
+After successful deployment, we save the UTXO containing the contract and the initial game state to *localStorage* and update the `React` state.

 ```js
 const startGame = async (amount) => {